gauthamp10/teched2025-XP264/exercises/ex4/README.md

 - [Connectivity Proxy - Sizing Recommendations](https://help.sap.com/docs/CP_CONNECTIVITY/cca91383641e40ffbe03bdc78f00f681/204822a72a6646389d4016b985345bd6.html)
 - [Transparent Proxy - Sizing Recommendations](https://help.sap.com/docs/CP_CONNECTIVITY/cca91383641e40ffbe03bdc78f00f681/df31094259054c64a2c206166292d2fd.html)

+> [!IMPORTANT]
+> The solution architecture of modern cloud applications is generally distributed.
+This is especially valid for applications that implement complex integration scenarios involving hybrid technical connectivity to remote systems.
+Therefore, the proper sizing this should involve deep thinking process throughout the whole chain of components.
+Therefore, [don't forget the components in the private environment](#dont-forget-about-the-private-environment).

 ## Resilience - High-Availability and Scaling

 In the previous point, it was pointed about the balance between performance vs resource allocation.
 This also mean that, by defauly, the modules come in single instance.
 Depending on your application SLA requirements, you may need to increase the application resilience via running the modules in high-availability mode: